kshitijrajsharma/e2etemplate/Resources/OpenAerialMap/Readme.md

 1. Orthophoto with R, G, B and NIR band
 2. Orthophoto with only RGB band

-Now you can upload them to QGIS.
+Now you can upload them to OpenAerialMap.

 Sometimes there will be black ground in the image while creating new tiff .
 We need to remove that before uploading.